kanaria69/Mainecoco/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.